UBC-MDS/DSCI522_blei7_georgejjw_coco/README.md

 There is one target column in the data set, which is expert rating.
 Each chocolate bar was rated using a 5-point scale, such that 1 is unpleasant, 2 is disappointing, 3 is satisfactory (3.75 is praiseworthy), 4 is premium, and 5 is elite.

 For a detailed description of the data set, please see [Kaggle](https://www.kaggle.com/rtatman/chocolate-bar-ratings/home).

+To load the data set, navigate to the `src/` folder of this project repository, and run the command `Rscript load_data.R` in the terminal.
+The first 6 rows of the data set should then be displayed.

 ### Question of interest